jonmbake/react-terminal-ui/README.md

 ## Usage

-The _React Terminal UI_ componement is a "dumb component"-- whatever props you pass in, it will render.
+_React Terminal UI_ is a "dumb component"-- whatever props you pass in, it will render.
 You usually want to have a smart, controller component that controls terminal state.
 For example:

 ```